-- Associate Master Page with TOC Entry If you are creating Microsoft Word or Adobe FrameMaker targets, you can apply master pages to the different sections of the print-based output.
+- Associate Master Page with TOC Entry If you are generating Microsoft Word output, you can apply master pages to the different sections of the print-based output.
 For example, you might want to display different header content for your front matter, the various chapters in the manual, your index, and so on.
 To accomplish this, you can apply the appropriate master page to the outline TOC entry where a new section will start in the output.
 This is the most common approach when using master pages in print-based output.
 See Creating Print-based Output and Specifying Section Breaks and Master Pages.

 You can add a proxy to a master page to let Flare know you want to include a certain type of content in the master page.
 A proxy acts as a placeholder for auto-generated content or content that you have created elsewhere.
 When you build output, the content takes the place of that proxy.
 Proxies can be added to regular topics

 Note: You might have used master pages in earlier versions of Flare when creating Word output, but then decide to use the newer page layouts instead.
 You can manually remove all links to master pages in your target and table of contents.
 However, another alternative is to automatically disable the use of master pages in your project.
 By using this feature, Flare will ignore all links to master pages when you generate the Word target.
 It will instead use links that you provide to any page layouts.
 See Disabling the Use of Master Pages.